SMS Friedrich Carl (1902): 1905–1914

 In July 1911, Friedrich Carl conducted torpedo tests with the light cruiser in Norwegian waters.
 The winter of 1911–1912 was particularly severe, and in early 1912 Friedrich Carl was used to rescue merchant ships that had been trapped in the iced-over Baltic.
 That year, the Training and Testing Ship Unit was reactivated as the Training Squadron for exercises.
 KAdm Reinhard Koch replaced Lans on 1 October 1912 and kept Friedrich Carl as his flagship.
 During the autumn maneuvers that year, Friedrich Carl was assigned to II Scouting Group of what was now the High Seas Fleet.
 The training routine in 1913 and the first half of 1914 followed the same pattern as in previous years.
 On 6 April 1914, she ran aground off Swinemünde but was pulled free without damage.
 During the Kiel Week sailing regatta in July 1914, Großadmiral (Grand Admiral) Alfred von Tirpitz came aboard Friedrich Carl to observe the festivities, which coincided with a visit from the British 2nd Battle Squadron.
 During the visit, British ambassador Edward Goschen visited Tirpitz aboard the ship, when news of the assassination of Archduke Franz Ferdinand arrived.
 On 31 July, days after Austria-Hungary declared war on Serbia but before Germany entered the war, Friedrich Carl went into drydock at the Kaiserliche Werft (Imperial Shipyard) in Kiel for repairs in preparation for the coming conflict.
+The overhaul had already been scheduled, but it was allowed to proceed since her crew could be used for more urgently needed activities.